Getting bailed out of jail by a nun who also happens to be your mentor is just about as horrible as you’d imagine.

 Denise Ferguson was a student at Rosary College, now Dominican University, when that happened to her.
 Sister Joan O’Shea was dean of students.

-Ferguson – who's since become an activist around social justice and parity issues – was taking the school station wagon out for the best of reasons.
-She and her classmates were delivering donated food to Operation Breadbasket.
+Ferguson – who recently retired as director of the Chicago Advisory Council on Women, after a career spent helping fight discrimination against girls and women – was taking the school station wagon out for the best of reasons: She and her classmates were delivering donated food to Operation Breadbasket.

 FERGUSON: "And so the police pulls me over … and he says: 'May I see your license?'
 And I turn to him and I say: 'Oh, I don't have one.'